cslotboom/hysteresis/doc/readthedocs/source/rst/Ex-01-Demo.rst

-Basic Demo
+Demo
 ========

-In the following is a list of examples showing how the hysteresis package can be used.
-Examples are broken into the following categories
+An example of very basic usage of the hysteresis package.

 .. literalinclude:: /examples/01 Demo/01_Demo.py
    :language: python